Some 2020 Dems turn on Kamala Harris for attacking Biden, then backtracking

 HARRIS PRAISES BIDEN BUT SAYS THERE'S STILL PLENTY OF DISAGREEMENT OVER FEDERALLY MANDATED BUSING

-And Gabbard downplayed the significance of the fiery encounter, which helped dramatically boost Harris in public opinion polls conducted after the debate.

-The tweet from Gabbard come as questions persist on whether there’s any daylight between Harris and Biden when it comes to federally mandated busing.
-It also comes as the Biden campaign has pushed back against the criticism from Harris - and as at least one other Democratic presidential campaign has weighed in on the controversy.
+The tweet from Gabbard came as questions have persisted on whether there’s any daylight between Harris and Biden over federally mandated busing.
+It also came as the Biden campaign has pushed back against the criticism from Harris - and as at least one other Democratic presidential campaign has weighed in on the controversy.

 Harris’ breakthrough debate moment came as she criticized recent comments by Biden spotlighting his ability to find common ground during the 1970s with segregationist senators with whom he disagreed.